 Home » How Companies are Ranked on our Site

-Over the years, HomeWarrantyReviews.com has managed to establish itself as the #1 review website and the primary source for consumer research on home warranty companies.
-And here, we shall explain the process we employ to rank the various companies.
+Over the years, HomeWarrantyReviews.com has managed to establish itself as the #1 consumer reviews website and the primary source for consumer research on home warranty companies.
+Here, we shall explain the process we employ to rank the various companies.

-The ranking process is completely automated and we cannot alter the output of the ranking algorithm as per our wishes.
-If a company is ranked high on our site, it is purely based on consumer ratings and a few external factors explained below.
+The ranking process is completely automated and we cannot alter the output of the ranking algorithm.
+If a company is ranked high on our site, it is purely based on consumer ratings and a few external factors as explained below.
 We do not favor any company based on our advertising or marketing relationship with them.

 First things first, what is the difference between ranking and rating?